vzhd1701/gridplayer/README.md

 ## Known issues

-#### Snap: [X screen](https://raw.githubusercontent.com/vzhd1701/gridplayer/master/resources/public/screenshot-x.png) when opening a file from the mounted disk
+#### Linux (Snap): [X screen](https://raw.githubusercontent.com/vzhd1701/gridplayer/master/resources/public/screenshot-x.png) when opening a file from the mounted disk

 You need to allow GridPlayer snap to access removable storage devices via Snap Store or by running: